Buserelin (brand name Suprecur®) is a hormone treatment for women.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer’s PIL, Suprecur® Injection; Sanofi, The electronic Medicines Compendium.
-Dated November 2014.
+Manufacturer’s PIL, Suprecur® Injection; Neon Healthcare Ltd, The electronic Medicines Compendium.
+Dated October 2020.

-- Manufacturer’s PIL, Suprecur® Nasal Spray Solution; Sanofi, The electronic Medicines Compendium.
-Dated November 2014.
+Manufacturer’s PIL, Suprecur® Nasal Spray Solution; Neon Healthcare Ltd, The electronic Medicines Compendium.
+Dated October 2020.